Home » Search results for 'solarfest'

-Solarfest takes place at DIAS Dunsink Observatory, Castleknock, Dublin 15 on the 15th, 16th and 17th of June 2018.
+Solarfest took place at DIAS Dunsink Observatory on the 15th to 17th of June 2018.
 This annual event is a celebration of solar astronomy for professional and amateur astronomers, as well as the general public.
-Entry is free, but tickets must be booked in advance.

-We have a Public Open Night on the evening of Friday 15th of June, including observing the Sun (weather permitting).
-Book here!
+We had a Public Open Night on the evening of Friday 15th of June, including observing the Sun.

-- Sam Green (DIAS) & John Flannery (IAS) will present a talk on the history of Parallax and the 150th anniversary of the Grubb Telescope.
+- Sam Green (DIAS) & John Flannery (IAS) talked about the history of Parallax and the 150th anniversary of the Grubb Telescope.

 - 10:30 Registration

 11:00 Ronan Newman ‘Clouds at the Edge of Space: An insight to their History, Formation & link to Solar Minimum’

 11:45 Shane Maloney (TCD) – ESA Solar Orbiter

 12:30 Ciara Maguire (TCD) and Oisin Creaner (DIAS) – I-LOFAR

 13:15 Live Classical Music by Sarah Joyce / Observatory Tour / Bring Your Own Picnic

 14:30 US Solar Eclipse Report: Michael O’Connell (IFAS)Phd Session: